MarvinTeichmann/tensorflow-fcn/README.md

 Be aware, that `num_classes` influences the way `score_fr` (the original `fc8` layer) is initialized.
 For finetuning I recommend using the option `random_init_fc8=True`.

+## Training

+Code for training can be found in the [KittiSeg](https://github.com/MarvinTeichmann/KittiSeg) Project repository.

 ### Finetuning and training

 For training build the graph using `vgg.build(images, train=True, num_classes=num_classes)` were images is q queue yielding image batches.
 Use a softmax_cross_entropy loss function on top of the output of vgg.up.
 An Implementation of the loss function can be found in `loss.py`.